subashsakthivel/filetransfer-between-servers-using-sockets/README.md

 To run on tomcat make changes in config files

-1. Copy the test server and make changes in PATH, PORT
+1. Copy the test server(sub server) and make multiple instance and do changes in PATH, PORT

 2. Every server run on different port